 ETIAS is an electronic monitoring system and will be compulsory for third country nationals who do not need visas to travel the Schengen Area.
 It will be the equivalent of ESTA (similar system in the US) and it will aim to ensure that people travelling to the EU do not threaten the security of the Schengen countries and to impede irregular migration.

 Legislation setting ETIAS up is being discussed internally in the European Parliament and the Council of the EU.
 Once both institutions agree upon their respective position, discussions in trialogues between the European Parliament, Council and European Commission will begin.
-It is expected that ETIAS will be fully operational by 2020.

 With thanks to Jo Antoons, Alexander De Nys, Christine Sullivan, Andreia Ghimis and Rimma Abadjan of Fragomen.